fallen-icarus/cardano-loans/README.md

 1. **Oracles** - dApps that rely on off-chain information feeds are subject to the integrity of the underlying oracle network.
 Oracles are a nuanced topic that is beyond the scope of this document, but in short, oracles increase the attack surface of dApps, and have a long way to go before they can be safely relied upon by ledger-wide distributed dApps.

-2. **Non-negotiable Loan Terms** - lending/borrowing dApps that are mediated by a central contract/entity lack negotiability of all loan terms, resulting in inefficient markets.
+2. **Non-negotiable Loan Terms** - lending/borrowing dApps that are mediated by a central contract/entity lack negotiability of all loan terms, which limits sentiment expressiveness, resulting in inefficient markets.
 This is especially troubling for a credit-debt market, whose efficiency is a vital component to a healthy economy.

 3. **Concentrated Lending Pools** - concentrated lending pools (or any concentrated dApp design) are a higher security risk compared to distributed dApps.
-Aside from catastrophic draining attacks, centralized dApps often have a complex security model that relies on additional entities like DAOs (and associated "dApp Tokens") for upgradeability.
-This not only increases the technical attack surface, but the social attack surface as well.
+Aside from catastrophic draining attacks, centralized dApps often have a complex security model that relies on additional entities like DAOs (and associated "dApp Tokens") for management/upgradeability.
+This increases the technical *and* social attack surfaces, which complicates trust.
 Furthermore, concentrated dApps do not scale naturally compared to distributed dApp architectures, especially in the context of state channels, like Hydra.

 4. **Inefficient Markets** - concentrated lending pools set interest rates formulaically, rather than emergently.
-Although the formula may be transparent, a healthy economy *continuously discovers* prices and rates via real-time aggregation of individual interactions, not by formulas.
-There is no single formula that can optimally capture market sentiment.
-Even if there was, agreeing on it would be a great challenge in and of itself.
+Although the formula may be transparent, a healthy economy *continuously discovers prices and rates via real-time aggregation of maximally expressive individual interactions*, not by formulas. **There is no single formula that can optimally capture market sentiment.** Even if there was, agreeing on it would be a great challenge in and of itself.

 ### The Cardano-Loans Protocol
 Cardano-Loans gives users the great power (and responsibility) to create a fully on-chain debt market.
 It is entirely divorced from "global" off-chain markets, in favor of a bottom-up, or *endogenous*, approach to price & interest rate discovery.